In this article we define terms and explain the underlying metabolic processed that determine the ventilatory markers of intensity.

-Once this threshold has been passed then glycolytic metabolism begins to dominate and makes a steadily increasing contribution to ATP production.
-At moderate intensities, lactate, which is a by-product of glycolysis, is easily re-metabolized in the working muscles.
-This rate of lactate uptake plays an important role in determining endurance capacity.
+Once the aerobic threshold has been passed, glycolytic metabolism begins to dominate and makes a steadily increasing contribution to ATP production.
+At moderate intensities, lactate, which is a by-product of glycolysis, is easily re-metabolized by the aerobic processes in the Slow Twitch fibers in the working muscles.
+This rate of lactate uptake directly determines endurance capacity.
 The faster this by-product lactate can be utilized by the working muscles as a fuel source and not accumulated as a waste product the higher the endurance capacity of those muscles.

 As the power output (speed) increases so does the percent of glycolytic metabolism’s contribution to the overall energy demands.
 With this higher intensity comes a higher lactate production rate.
 At some point the lactate removal rate is surpassed by the lactate production rate.
-At that point the Second Ventillatory Threshold (VT2) or anaerobic threshold is reached.
-Beyond this point the athlete is operating on borrowed time and will, within no more than minutes and perhaps as short as seconds, be forced to slow the pace.
+At that point the Second Ventilatory Threshold (VT2) or Anaerobic Threshold (AnT) is reached.
+Beyond this point the athlete is operating on borrowed time and will be forced to slow the pace.

 CO2 is one of the products of the metabolic processes at the cellular level.
 As the ATP production rate increases so does the production of CO2.
 This triggers the ventilation center of the brain to breath deeper and faster in an effort to blow off the excess CO2 through exhalations.

-When the MLSS/VT2/AnT point is reached another ventilation marker becomes obvious.
+When the VT2/AnT point is reached another ventilation marker becomes obvious.
 This intensity corresponds very closely to the point where breathing becomes noticeably deeper and more rapid.
 It has been referred to as the “Breakaway Breathing Point”.
 Above this, conversation becomes difficult and only a couple of words can be spoken before one needs another breath.
 Above this intensity, exercise will not be sustainable for more than a few minutes.
-One common definition of VT2 is the intensity of exercise that can be maintained for 1 hour or about the length of a world class men’s half marathon time or a 40 km cycling time trial.

 How AeT Affects an athlete’s best performance